-- 4. Carry on pumping and in the mean time, tighten the venting screw. - 5.
-Pump again a few more times to make sure to prime completely the system.
+4. Continue pumping and at the same time tighten the venting screw.

+5. Pump few other times to prime the system.

-To bleed the fuel system IF IT ISFITTED WITH AN ADDITIONAL ELECTRIC FUEL FEED PUMP:
+To bleed the fuel system IF IT IS FITTED WITH AN ADDITIONAL ELECTRIC FUEL FEED PUMP :

-- 1. Fill totally the fuel tank.
-Open the fuel cock. - 2.
-Loose the venting screw C. Use rags around the venting screw. - 3.
-Start the engine for 5 to 10 seconds to let the electric fuel feed pump bring fuel to the injection pump. - 4.
-Pump the fuel using the lever B until fuel free of air bubbles flows from the venting screw. - 5.
-Continue pumping and at the same time tighten the venting screw. - 6.
-Pump few other times to prime the system.
+1. Fill totally the fuel tank.
+Open the fuel cock.

+2. Loose the venting screw C. Use rags around the venting screw.

+3. Start the engine for 5 to 10 seconds to let the electric fuel feed pump bring fuel to the injection pump.

+4. Pump the fuel using the lever B until fuel free of air bubbles flows from the venting screw.

+5. Continue pumping and at the same time tighten the venting screw.

+6. Pump few other times to prime the system.